iPad Pro 2018: Apple’s Flagship Tablets Would Likely Dump The Home Button In Favor Of Face ID

 Considering their bezel-less design, there is a good chance that the 2018 iPad Pros would feature a slightly smaller frame than its predecessors.
 This has been particularly highlighted in rumors stating that this year’s iPad Pros would be a bit smaller than last year’s.
 Those with accessories for past iPad Pros need not fear, however, as speculations are high that the 2018 devices would be fully compatible with accessories that were released for the first and second-generation iPad Pros.

-As noted in a CNBC report, the iPad Pros would likely be equipped with Apple’s homegrown A12X processor, which should provide much faster performance to the tablet despite using a significantly smaller amount of power.
+As noted in a CNBC report, the iPad Pros would likely be equipped with Apple’s homegrown A12X processor, which should provide a much faster performance to the tablet despite using a significantly smaller amount of power.
 Other specs, such as the device’s 4GB of RAM, are likely to remain the same as well.
 Apart from this, rumors also point to the addition of fast charging for the flagship tablet.
-So far, Apple’s 2017 iPad Pro units already support 18W chargers, but the company only ships the tablets themselves with a 12W chargers.
+So far, Apple’s 2017 iPad Pro units already support 18W chargers, but the company only ships the tablets themselves with a 12W charger.
 According to rumors, this might not be the case this year.